jakubartur/nexa/doc/opgroup-tokens.md

 ### Wallet Implementations

 OP_GROUP is implemented as a soft fork so wallets do not need to do anything if they do not want to add token support.
 But in that case, the wallet will not recognise the format of an OP_GROUP tagged transaction output script and ignore it.
-This could cause user confusion if someone accidentally sends that user a token rather than BCH.
+This could cause user confusion if someone accidentally sends that user a token rather than NEX.
 To avoid this, it is recommended that wallets identify OP_GROUP outputs and issue an alert if one is received.

 *[since the devs are contemplating adding quite a few new opcodes, this alert may be useful for more than just op_group]*